syncthing/syncthing/protocol/PROTOCOL.md

 in RFC 1951.

 The encryption and authentication layer SHALL use TLS 1.2 or a higher revision.
-A strong cipher suite SHALL be used, with "string cipher suite" being defined as being without known weaknesses and providing Perfect Forward Secrecy (PFS).
+A strong cipher suite SHALL be used, with "strong cipher suite" being defined as being without known weaknesses and providing Perfect Forward Secrecy (PFS).
 Examples of strong cipher suites are given at the end of this document.
 This is not to be taken as an